-Exams are taken separately, and must be completed within 6 months of your course end date.
+There are two exams for the PI course; a written one and an oral one.
+These exams are taken separately and must be completed within 6 months of your course end date.

-You must complete the PI course before taking the exams and must have attended all 6 days days in order to become certified.
+You must complete the PI course and have attended all 6 days days in order to be eligible to take the exams.

 In order to take the exams you will need to register for them in advance.
 The exams are most often done over zoom (all oral exams will be done over zoom and written exams may also be done in person where possible).
 There will be three dates available for the oral exam in the 6 months following your course so you can pick the date that works best for you.